Information on what happens if you've failed a subject and what next steps you should take.

 Failing a subject will affect your academic progress through your course.
 Discover how failing a subject affects your progress and plan your next steps, including seeking support.

-How failing a subject can affect your academic progress
+How it can affect your academic progress

 The impact of failed subjects on your studies depends on how important the subject is in the progression of your course, i.e. whether it is a core, prerequisite, elective or breadth subject.
 Depending on what type of subject it is, you may decide to change direction in your course or change your major.